 And when complete, a very definite image or sequence of images will have moved forward in my mind, begging for expression.

-This is where I think out loud on paper (computer screen now) and solidify the initial vision.
+This is where I think out loud on paper (or computer screen) and pin down the desired sequence of images.

-Refining some of the idea sketches with shadows and light gives me a greater clarity of direction.
+Refining some idea sketches with shadows and light gives me a greater clarity of direction.